CD3/live-edit/README.md

 ## Example
 Let's say you want to see a live preview of a Markdown file while you edit it in a text editor.
-First, create a `Makefile` with an `update` target. `live-update` will pass the name of the file being edited to `make` through the `INFILE` variable, so this can be used in your `Makefile`.
+First, create a `Makefile` with an `update` target. `live-edit` will pass the name of the file being edited to `make` through the `INFILE` variable, so this can be used in your `Makefile`.
 Here is an example that uses `pandoc` (http://pandoc.org/) to create a PDF from Markdown

     update: